 Our historical results of operations have been materially affected by the share-based compensation expenses incurred.
 In 2005, 2006 and 2007, we incurred share-based compensation expenses of RMB56.5 million, RMB24.1 million and RMB5.0 million (US\$0.7 million), respectively.
+See "-Key Performance Indicators-Operating Costs and Expenses-Share-based Compensation Expenses" for a more detailed discussion of our historical share-based compensation expenses.
 In order to attract and retain the best personnel for positions of substantial responsibility, provide additional incentive to employees, directors and consultants and promote the success of our business, we adopted a new share incentive plan in 2007.
+See "Item 6.
+Directors, Senior Management and Employees-Share Incentives-2007 Share Incentive Plan."
 In October 2007, our board of directors voted to grant options under our 2007 share incentive plan to certain of our directors and employees to purchase an aggregate of 42,000,000 ordinary shares of our company at an exercise price equal to the offering price per ordinary share in our initial public offering.
 As we grant share options and other equity-based awards under our 2007 share incentive plan, we expect to incur additional share-based compensation expenses.